 So far I have studied several complex variables.
 In particular, I have achieved results on the automorphism groups of domains in a complex Euclidean space.
 There are some unresolved problems in the research.
-Among them, I will describe one goal in connection with what was stated in the previous research results and other two specific goals.
+Among them, I will describe two goals for the future.
+In addition, I will describe one goal which I was working on until recently.